Like many wonderfully preserved natural areas across the US, Iowa State Parks have happily welcomed a significant increase in visitors each year!

 North of Des Moines in central Iowa is a peaceful, scenic park that lives up to its name with many rugged cliffs and sandstone ledges.
 Steep slopes along with a four-mile trail system reward hikers with breathtaking Des Moines River views.

 An idyllic stone bridge crossing Peas Creek is the perfect space to linger for a while.
-And newly renovated campsites or primitive hike-in sites offer something for every camping style.
+Newly renovated campsites or primitive hike-in sites offer something for every camping style.

 Lewis and Clark State Park